AndreyB12/PI-AF-SDK-Basic-Samples/README.md

 ### Run an example

+Examples are executed by the Console application.
 To run a particular example, simply instantiate a new object of the desired example type and call its Run() method.

 To run the AFConnectionExample, for instance, use:
 ```csharp